Atom Learning logo

 Key takeaways:

-• The exam tests English, maths and creative writing.
-There are a mix of question types.
+• The exam tests English, maths and creative writing and is taken on paper.

 What is the FSCE 11 plus?

 The FSCE 11 plus is a Year 7 entrance test.
-It was created by Future Stories Community Enterprise – a subsidiary of Reading School – in 2022.
+It was created by Future Stories Community Enterprise – linked to Reading School – in 2022.
+The test helps grammar schools see which students might thrive there.

 Which grammar schools use the FSCE 11 plus?